Manishms18/Air-Passengers-Time-Series-Analysis/README.md

 # Air-Passengers-Time-Series-Analysis
-Forecasting number of passengers for airlines using ARIMA model in python You can view the project demo on [YouTube](https://www.youtube.com/watch?v=zkw2CZEssT8).
+Forecasting number of passengers for airlines using ARIMA model in python.
+You can view the project demo on [YouTube](https://www.youtube.com/watch?v=zkw2CZEssT8).

 ## Table of contents